GLOBAL MARKETS-Stimulus hopes ease markets into eventful fourth quarter

 The euro and European shares advanced on data showing the region's recovery from the coronavirus-induced slump helped traders claw back some of September's heavy falls. .EU

-Sterling was on a wild ride.
-News that the European Union had launched a legal case against Britain for undercutting their earlier divorce deal sent the pound tumbling , only to then pinball higher on a Financial Times tweet that the two sides had made some progress in trade talks.
+News that the European Union had launched a legal case against Britain for undercutting their earlier divorce deal sent the pound tumbling .
+It rebounded on a Financial Times tweet that the two sides had made progress in trade talks.

 With U.S. elections, as well as the potential for a COVID-19 vaccine and a no-deal Brexit all lying ahead, markets are likely seeing the lull before a storm, according to Chris Dyer, Eaton Vance's director of global equity.